 Proxy Software

-Project Loom (Virtual Threads)
+Project Loom (Virtual Threads) – Arrived in Java 21

-One of the Java changes likely to come out soon is the virtual threads feature from Project Loom.
-This feature provides a fast and straightforward way to make small tasks asynchronous or multithreaded.
-While this will not allow the game to be entirely multithreaded like I've seen some claim, it may improve performance and simplicity of some areas that are already multithreaded such as lighting, networking, or chunk loading (on Paper).
+While this will not allow the game to be entirely multithreaded like some claim, it may improve performance and simplicity of some areas that are already heavily multithreaded such as lighting, networking, or chunk loading (on Paper).

 Another massive bonus is that it will hopefully make it easier for programmers to do the correct thing when writing asynchronous or multithreaded code.
 This change may mean that more beginner programmers will write plugins for servers that properly use threading and asynchronous code, especially in a safer manner.